Stratifying modular representations of finite groups: Stratifications

 \subsection{Tensor triangulated categories}

 \

 Let $(\sfT,\otimes,\one)$ be a \emph{tensor triangulated category}.
-By this we mean the following structure; see \cite[\S8]{Benson/Iyengar/Krause:bik} for details. \begin{itemize} \item $\sfT$ is a compactly generated triangulated category with coproducts. \item $\sfT$ is symmetric monoidal, with \emph{tensor product} $\otimes\col\sfT\times\sfT\to\sfT$ and \emph{unit} $\one$. \item The tensor product is exact in each variable and preserves coproducts. \item The unit $\one$ is compact. \item Compact objects are strongly dualisable. \end{itemize} In this article we make also the following assumption, for simplicity of exposition. \begin{itemize} \item $\sfT$ has a single compact generator. \end{itemize} We write $\Loc^{\otimes}(\sfC)$ for the tensor ideal localising subcategory generated by a subcategory $\sfC$ of $\sfT$.
+By this we mean the following structure; see \cite[\S8]{Benson/Iyengar/Krause:2008a} for details. \begin{itemize} \item $\sfT$ is a compactly generated triangulated category with coproducts. \item $\sfT$ is symmetric monoidal, with \emph{tensor product} $\otimes\col\sfT\times\sfT\to\sfT$ and \emph{unit} $\one$. \item The tensor product is exact in each variable and preserves coproducts. \item The unit $\one$ is compact. \item Compact objects are strongly dualisable. \end{itemize} In this article we make also the following assumption, for simplicity of exposition. \begin{itemize} \item $\sfT$ has a single compact generator. \end{itemize} We write $\Loc^{\otimes}(\sfC)$ for the tensor ideal localising subcategory generated by a subcategory $\sfC$ of $\sfT$.
 Observe that $\Loc(\sfC)\subseteq\Loc^{\otimes}(\sfC)$ and that the two categories coincide when the unit $\one$ is a generator for $\sfT$; this is the case in many of our contexts.

 The stable category $\StMod(kG)$ of a finite group $G$ is tensor triangulated, where the tensor product is $M\otimes_{k}N$ with diagonal $G$-action and the unit is $k$.
 The homotopy category $\KInj{kG}$ is also tensor triangulated with the same tensor product, but here the unit is $\ik$, the injective resolution of $k$.
-In either case, the unit generates the category if and only if $G$ is a $p$-group; see \cite{Benson/Krause:2008a} for details.
+In either case, the unit generates the category when $G$ is a $p$-group; see \cite{Benson/Krause:2008a} for details.